mjbommar/opengloss-rs/README.md

 part-of-speech distribution, and whether an encyclopedia article is available, plus quick navigation chips to jump straight to the entry text, senses, or encyclopedia section.

+Entry bodies, aggregated definitions, and encyclopedia articles are authored in Markdown inside the dataset; the web explorer renders them to HTML via [`markdown-rs`](https://github.com/wooorm/markdown-rs) so headings, emphasis, tables, and lists survive intact.

 ### JSON API

 | Method | Path | Query parameters | Description |